Aashiq Banaya Aapne

+Aashiq Banaya Aapne (You Made me a Lover) is a 2005 Indian Hindi-language romantic thriller film directed by Aditya Datt.
+Inspired by the 2001 American film Tangled, it stars Emraan Hashmi, Sonu Sood, and Tanushree Dutta (in her debut), and follows a love triangle between their characters.

+The film was released on 2 September 2005 and was successful at the box office, with publications like Rediff.com considering it a surprise hit.
+It received praise for its soundtrack but criticism for the writing.

 Plot

 Karan loves Sneha but is too shy to ever express his feelings to her.
 Although Karan's feelings are evident to many, he is content in just seeing Sneha smile and never gathers the courage to tell her how he feels.
 On one occasion, Karan invites Sneha to a party, where she meets the charming and mischievous Vikram ("Vicky").

 Vikram, aka Vicky is Karan's childhood friend.
 The exact opposite of Karan, Vicky is an extrovert and a notorious flirt.
 All three lives change when Vicky joins Karan and Sneha in college, and Sneha begins feeling drawn towards Vicky.
 However, Vicky is not convinced of Sneha's feelings.
-To prove her love towards Vicky, Sneha decides to seduce him and they make love.
+To prove her love towards Vicky, Sneha decides to seduce him, and they have sex.
 The next morning, Sneha confesses to Vicky that she loves him, and the previous night should end Vicky's doubts once and for all.

 Fearing Vicky's intentions, Karan tries to talk him out of his relationship with Sneha, but Vicky assures him that this time he really is in love and not flirting.
 Karan feels he has lost the only woman he has ever loved but knows he cannot do anything about it.
 However, life goes on and the three of them share a special bond of friendship.
 Vicky also tries to help Karan with his love life by setting him up with another college friend, Chandni.

 Everything seems to be going well between the two, but one night's incident, where Vicky is caught cheating with Chandni, leads to Karan breaking up with her.
 Things change, trust is broken, obsession and confusion ensue, and Sneha is heartbroken and taken aback.
 Vicky tries to talk to Sneha but Karan intervenes and fights with him.
 Sneha breaks them apart but takes Karan's side.
 Vicky parts from them but claims Sneha will always be his.
 One night, Sneha is left in a paranoid state after Vicky appears to call and maliciously text her, and subsequently pounds at her door and throws a rock through her window, with a message claiming Sneha as his own.
 Sneha then turns towards Karan for support.
 Vicky is later shown getting thrown in jail for possession of drugs.
 Over time, Karan finally musters the courage to propose to Sneha, with the approval of her father.